 FilmFest 4-H takes place in a 4-H environment.
 Imagination, fun and curiosity are essential!
 Cameras, smart phones and mobile devices are strictly encouraged.
 Courtesy and creativity are always in style.

-New this year: Screenwriting competition!
+Featured: Screenwriting competition!

 Narrative — A film which tells a story.
 Can be based on fact or fiction.